orbforge/orb-docs/docs/setup-sensor/raspberry-pi.md

 sudo systemctl enable --now orb-update.timer
 ```

-## Step 5: Link your Orb to your account
+## Step 5: Link to your Orb account

 1. Once the installation script finishes, the Orb sensor should be running on your Raspberry Pi device.
 2. Open the Orb app on your phone or personal computer.